DoudouLinux DoudouLinux

 Creating an USB key

-Moreover, starting a system from an USB key is less supported on older machines (about 2005 and earlier) and is often less easy to activate whenever this is not set as default.
-On Macintosh®, machine boot is different from PC’s boot and booting on an USB key is not trivial - or even not impossible.
-Use this version only if you feel comfortable enough with your computer!
+However starting a system from an USB key is less supported than from a CD on older machines (about 2005 and earlier) and is often less easy to activate whenever this is not set as default.
+On Macintosh®, machine boot is different from PC’s boot and booting on an USB key is not trivial - or even not possible.
+Use DoudouLinux on an USB key only if you feel comfortable enough with your computer!

 Creating a flash card, a hard disk